-We pick our favourite nasi lemak stalls serving the best coconut rice with egg, ikan bilis, otah, chicken wings, begedil and more
+We pick our favourite nasi lemak stalls serving the best coconut rice with egg, ikan bilis, otah, chicken wings and more!

-If you’ve lived here long enough, you’ll know that rice is a staple part of local food.
+If you’ve lived in Singapore long enough, you’ll know that rice is a staple of local food.
 And by now you should know that we don’t just do plain ol’ white rice.
-There’s a million varieties of fried rice, chicken rice, briyani, and the crowd favourite: nasi lemak.
-Lucky for you, we’re quite the connoisseurs when it comes to this delicious and fragrant coconut rice.
+There are a million varieties of fried rice, chicken rice, biryani, and the crowd favourite: nasi lemak.
+Lucky for you, we’re quite the connoisseurs when it comes to this deliciously fragrant coconut rice.

 The world ‘lemak’ itself means full-flavoured or rich, referring to how it is cooked with coconut milk to get its distinctive flavour.
-Always served with an accompaniment of chicken wings, fried anchovies, otah, eggs – basically anything – and of course, the spicy-sweet sambal that pulls the dish together.
+It’s usually served with an accompaniment of chicken wings, fried anchovies, otah, eggs – plus other toppings of your liking – and, of course, the spicy-sweet sambal that pulls the dish together.
 Let’s get hunting for the best spots!

 The Coconut Club

-$12 for a plate of nasi lemak?
+$14 for a plate of nasi lemak?
 The audacity.
 But don’t knock it before you try it.
-Yes, it is a tad bit pricier than the usual serving in Singapore but it is worth all your money.
-A (ceramic) plate comes with coconut rice, a generous and very delicious chicken leg, ikan bilis, peanuts, cucumber, fried egg and sambal.
-Plus it’s all plated out very nicely which is a bonus for this not usually photogenic dish.
-And though it is a mighty fine specimen of this classic Singaporean dish, it should be a more ‘treat yo’self’ day kind of experience.
+Yes, it is a tad pricier than the usual serving in Singapore but we’d say it’s worth all your money.
+A typical serving comes piled high with coconut rice, a generous and very delicious chicken leg, ikan bilis, peanuts, cucumber, fried egg and sambal.
+Plus it’s all plated out very nicely, which is a bonus for this dish since it isn’t the most photogenic.
+And though it is a mighty fine specimen of this Singaporean classic, it should be more of a ‘treat yo’self’ day kind of experience.

 The Coconut Club, 6 Ann Siang Hill, Singapore 069787